ThadsMen/vonmigs-todos/README.md

 # Vonmigs Todos
 Created using Vite + ReactJS and json-server (for now).
-I have plans to implement Micronaut and a MySQL database
+Plans are to implement Flask and a MySQL database.

 ## Requirements
 `node 22.12.0`